Involuta/Blazarang/README.md

 If the player answers NO: “Ok.
 Um…thank you.
 Now…I can let go.
 You don’t have to—you shouldn’t come see me again.
 Goodbye.”
 Cut to hub world.
 Cotu has a blank expression.
 Greg asks “is everything ok?”
 Cotu plainly responds “17 and I are no longer friends.”
 Greg responds, “oh…do you want to talk about it?.”
 Cotu: “Not really.”
 Greg: “Alrighty then.”
 If the player answers YES: “Really?
 After everything I’ve done?
 Everything I did to you?”
 The face grows into a confused grin.
 The face lunges at Cotu, screaming.
 Cut to the hub world.
 Cotu’s face looks traumatized.
 Greg and no name are crouched over him, checking him.
 Greg asks, “what happened?”
 Cotu responds.
 “17 and I…are friends.”
 Greg responds “Oh.
 Ok.”
 Camera pans out as Greg stands up.
 No name stays crouching and attending to Cotu.
 Fade to black.

-Hero Boss (just an idea)
-Generic RPG hero character
+NPC Idea: The Chosen One
+Generic RPG/Isekai self-insert protagonist with no personality; use a free asset from an asset library Typically aura farms (poses dramatically)
-In the hub area, they can walk up to you and open a dialogue menu near their face, showing a list of options.
+They can walk up to you and open a dialogue menu near their face, showing a list of options.
 They repeatedly select the “Flirt” and “Seduce” options, which simply exit the menu as the character does a basic talking animation like Link’s dialogue animation from Breath of the Wild
-Occasionally chooses the “Talk” option
+Appears in Gauntlet Central, implying that they’re one of the strongest in the universe Frenemy of Y/N

+NPC Idea: Y/N (“Your Name”)
+Generic Wattpad fanfiction self-insert protagonist with no personality; use a free asset from an asset library Emits a menacing aura representing reality bending for them Introverted but very pleasant to talk to
+When threatened, a handsome CEO appears to defend them Appears in Gauntlet Central, implying that they’re one of the strongest in the universe Frenemy of The Chosen One

 TrueX OR Tempered X Boss
 Pre-fight quote: “Tell me, Cotu…Can you read me?”